RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/the_no_std_intro.md

 We will procedurally create a bare metal program in the next few sub-chapters.

+## Execution Environments

+An Execution environment is the context where a program runs.
+It encompasses all the resources needed to make a program run.
+For example, if you build a video-game-plugin, then that plugin's execution environment is that video-game.

+In general software development, the word execution environment usually refers to the description of the processor-architecture, the operating system, avalable system libraries, environment variables, and other dependencies.

+Here is more jargon that you can keep at the back of your head:

+The processor itself is an execution environment.
+If you write a bare-metal program that is not dependent on any OS or runtime, you could say that the processor is the only execution environment that you are targeting.

+The kernel is also an execution environment.
+So if you write a program that depends on the availability of a kernel, you could say that your program has two exeution environments; The Kernel and the Processor.

+The Browser is also an execution environment.
+If you write a JS program, then your program has 3 execution environments: The Browser, the kernel and the Processor.

-*Chips and boards are mostly made from silicon and other alloys that are not particularly metallic...
+>*Chips and boards are mostly made from silicon and other alloys that are not particularly metallic...
 I guess we should say `bare-silicon` programming instead of `bare-metal`?*